“Dear Steve, I think my legs are dying and I can’t walk. HALP!”

 If it’s been only a day, should you be worried?

-Maybe it’s been two days and you are supposed to workout.
+Maybe it’s been two days and you are supposed to work out.
 Do you skip it?

-You’re torn between sitting in an ice bath to numb the soreness or climbing into a hot tub until you resemble a prune.
+Okay, back to training and soreness.
+Right now, if you are sore, you’re probably torn between sitting in an ice bath to numb the soreness or climbing into a hot tub until you resemble a prune.

 Let me first introduce you to my obnoxious friend, DOMS.

 Although you’re probably already familiar, you’ve never been formally introduced to DOMS (Delayed Onset Muscle Soreness).